- Why Prices Move So Fast With Certain News Announcements? - May 30, 2020

 For Day Trading the same process can be followed as we had with the scalping technique.
 There are two noticeable differences though.

 The first is that we use a higher timeframe like the 15-minute charts.
-The second is that the trade can stay open a lot longer.
+The second is that the trade can stay open a bit longer.

 With the scalping method a trade can sometimes be closed within an hour after the release.
 With the day-trading method a trade might stay open for a couple of trading sessions.

 No strategy will ever give you a 100% winning ratio.
-Having said that, this method should give you a higher probability.
+Having said that, this method should give you a good probability win ratio if you follow it in line with good Fundamental Analysis.

 3. Swing Trading